RobertZetterlund/intro-to-ai/assignment3/report.md

 Things we had in mind when we chose the number:

 - Do not form clusters of noise, hence we do not want to choose a to low minPts.
+Assisted by looking at our heatmaps.
-- The value should be picked by someone with domain knowledge.
+- The value should be picked by someone with domain knowledge, i.e. not us.
 - Given an arbitrarily chosen epsilon, we wanted to ensure that clusters we could visually motivate would be classified as such, and also that potential "bridges" across subsets of clusters.

 Again, we did not really have any foundation when it came to this, we decided to test different values and ended up choosing 42.
 We decided that we would pick a suitable epsilon based on the value of minPts.
 It was noted online that this was an acceptable approach and we explore choosing this value more in depth in part d.